lektorium-tutor/lekt/docs/reference/patches.rst

 File: ``k8s/override.yml``

-Any Kubernetes resource definition in this patch will override the resource defined by Tutor, provided that their names match.
+Any Kubernetes resource definition in this patch will override the resource defined by Lekt, provided that their names match.
 See :ref:`Customizing Kubernetes resources <customizing_kubernetes_sources>` for an example.

 .. patch:: k8s-services